-The GROWS™ Method is an idea for an environment that lets you determine what works for you, with your team, with your management, in your particular context.
-It starts with support for beginners with concrete practices that develop better habits, always emphasizing short feedback loops—which includes feedback on the adoption of new practices themselves.
-As the team and organization grow in skill, new practices and techniques come into play, but always driven by local outcomes, evidence, and skill level.
+GROWS starts with support for beginners with concrete actions that develop better habits, always emphasizing short feedback loops—which includes feedback on the adoption of new habits themselves.
+As the team and organization grow in skill, new habits and techniques come into play, but are always driven by local outcomes, evidence, and skill level.

 For more background information, see these pages:

 We’ve seen first-hand how words like “agile” and “scrum” have been used and abused, and we’d like to avoid the same fate.
-Claiming GROWS as a trademark give us some measure of protection from companies misusing this word too.
+Registering GROWS Method® as a Federal trademark give us some measure of protection from companies misusing this word too.

-The GROWS™ Method uses existing good ideas, values and practices from agile and other approaches, but provides a more inclusive and pragmatic framework in which to work.
+The GROWS Method® uses existing good ideas, values and practices from agile and other approaches, but provides a more inclusive and pragmatic framework in which to work, especially more environmental issues.

 GROWS elevates the idea of an experiment to a first-class part of the method, and promotes skill growth of the team and individuals.
 We also leverage the idea of skill growth to provide concrete support for beginners, and feedback-based support for more advanced practitioners.

 The GROWS Method®:

 Extreme Programming (XP) is a set of technical practices.
 Scrum is a light-weight project management framework.